Bianchi (motorcycles): Racing History

 In 1925 a 348 cc overhead valve (OHV) single was introduced.
-There was also a 348 cc dual overhead cam (DOHC) works racer, designed by Albino Baldi, Bianchi chief engineer, and these Bianchis were the most successful Italian racing bikes for the next five years.
+There was also a 348 cc dual overhead cam (DOHC) works racer, designed by Albino Baldi, Bianchi chief engineer, and these were the most successful Italian racing bikes for the next five years.
 During this time the bike was ridden by such riders as Tazio Nuvolari, Amilcare Moretti, Mario Ghersi, Karl Kodric, Gino Zanchetta and Luigi Arcangeli.

-In the 1930s Baldi designed another racing bike, a 498cc ohc single.
-This bike was ridden by such riders as Giordano Aldrighetti, Aldo Pigarini, Terzo Bandini, Dorino Serafini, Guido Cerato and Alberto Ascari.
+In the 1930s Baldi designed a 498cc ohc single racing bike, which was ridden by such riders as Giordano Aldrighetti, Aldo Pigarini, Terzo Bandini, Dorino Serafini, Guido Cerato and Alberto Ascari.
 In 1938 a supercharged four cylinder 498 cc DOHC racer was built, but was never fully developed.

 European championships

 Post war

 After World War II Bianchi produced 123 cc and 248 cc ohc single racers, and in the late 1950s released new 248 cc and 348 cc dohc twins, designed by Colombo and Lino Tonti.
-There were a few over-bored 498 cc works versions for the 500 cc class races.
 In 1946 Edoardo died, and control of the firm passed to his son Giuseppe.

 Bianchi production motorcycles included 49cc models, the 75 Gardena, 122 and 173cc two strokes, the 4-stroke 125cc Bianchi Bernina LV, and the Bianchi Tonale, a 173 cc chain driven ohc single.
 Some 49 cc two stroke engines were built under licence from Puch, and fitted into the innovative Falco, one or two seat moped.
-This sprightly ride featured a one piece, pressed girder frame and three speed gearbox operated via the left hand twist grip/clutch lever.
+This sprightly ride featured a one-piece pressed girder frame and three speed gearbox operated via the left hand twist grip and clutch lever.
 In 1961, Bob McIntyre rode a Bianchi 350 cc in the Motorcycle Grand Prix World Championships.
 Motorcycle production ceased in 1967, when all rights passed to Innocenti.
 Small mopeds made by Bianchi were imported by American retailer Montgomery Ward and sold via catalog under the Riverside captive import brand.